turtle96/taskell/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list tasks
+1. User requests to list either all tasks, incomplete tasks, completed tasks, task with specific start date or task with specific priority
-2. Taskell shows a list of tasks
+2. Taskell shows a list of tasks accordingly
 Use case ends

 **Extensions**